If you want bargains in Ashgabat, you’re going to have to venture out beyond the landmarks (Photo: Corbis Images)

 Don’t make the mistake of venturing out on your own if your bargaining skills are not up to par.
 Otherwise you may end up paying 3 times the price.
 Make sure to bring plenty of crisp US dollars with you if you are running low on manat.
 Most shopkeepers will take dollars over manats, but refuse to take anything smaller than a five-dollar bill.
 Credit cards are not accepted anywhere.

-This article first appeared on Yahoo Travel and was written by Aizzah Fatima, who performed her one-woman-show “Dirty Paki Lingerie” in Ashgabat.
+This article was written by Aizzah Fatima, who performed her one-woman-show “Dirty Paki Lingerie” in Ashgabat.